24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 • The other famous statue is of an artist and his easel.

 The other interesting part is the tree-lined lane connecting the Artist Quarter to the Parian Market.
-On one side are little artist studios where you’ll find artists painting and displaying their artwork.
+On one side are little artist studios where artists paint and display their artwork.

 6. Visit Museo Amparo